 LOVE (above) is a famous sculptural work by the American Pop Art artist Robert Indiana .
 Several versions exist, including the Indianapolis Museum of Art, the Philadelphia Museum of Art, and the one pictured above, located in New York City, USA.

 The original design was actually intended for a Christmas card (1964) for the Museum of Modern Art.
-The design was also reproduced countless times in popular culture.
+It has also been reproduced countless times in popular culture.

-The design experienced a widespread reproduction, adaptation and even parody about a variety of media, including album and book cover, television, public wall paintings and more.
-Indiana has not protected the original love design, so that cheap commercial reproductions in the form of letter complaints, key fans, T-shirts and other jewelry that Indiana would never win.
+The design was widely reproduced, adapted, and even parodied across a variety of media, including album and book covers, television, public murals, and more.
+Indiana did not copyright the original LOVE design, so cheap commercial reproductions appeared in the form of paperweights, keychains, T-shirts, and other trinkets, from which Indiana would never profit.

 Buy 3 love sculptures and couple figurines on the theme of love, connection and friendship